MicrosoftDocs/sql-docs/docs/reporting-services/report-design/format-text-in-a-text-box-report-builder-and-ssrs.md

 ---
-title: "Format text in a text box (paginated reports) | Microsoft Docs"
+title: "Format text in a text box in paginated reports | Microsoft Docs"
 description: Discover how to format text within a text box and how to mix placeholder text and static text to create mail merges or templates for text in Report Builder. ms.date: 03/01/2017 ms.prod: reporting-services